-There has been various desktop, standard and complex assessments undertaken as part of the completed Armstrong Creek PSPs and ongoing liaison with Aboriginal Victoria and traditional owners as required under the Aboriginal Cultural Heritage Act 2008 and Aboriginal Cultural Heritage Regulations 2018.
-The Aboriginal Victoria registry indicates that there are 39 registered archaeological sites within approximately a 5 kms radius of the study area.
+There has been various desktop, standard and complex assessments undertaken as part of the completed Armstrong Creek PSPs and ongoing liaison with Aboriginal Victoria and Traditional Owners as required under the Victorian Aboriginal Heritage Act 2006 (Amended 2016) and Victoria Aboriginal Heritage Regulations 2018.
+The Victorian Aboriginal Heritage Register (VAHR) indicates that there are 39 registered archaeological sites within approximately a 5 kilometres radius of the study area.
 The majority of these sites take the form of stone artefact scatters, mostly low in density and ranging from single isolated pieces to multiple finds.

-Figure 4: Cultural Heritage
+Figure 5: Cultural Heritage

-Ongoing consultation with the Wadawurrung will be undertaken as part of cultural heritage management plan requirements and as part of the Sparrovale Draft Master Plan development process.
+Ongoing consultation with the Wadawurrung will be undertaken as part of cultural heritage management plan requirements and as part of the Sparrovale Master Plan development process.

-Ongoing protection and education of Sparrovale's cultural areas in particular flora and fauna will be incorporated in the Sparrovale Draft Master Plan to provide visitors understanding of the cultural significance of the site.
+Protection and awareness of Sparrovale's cultural areas in particular flora and fauna will be incorporated in the Sparrovale Master Plan to provide visitors understanding of the cultural significance of the site.